 - We make a 6 month commitment to a family, with a possibility of renewal based on need.

 The winter months in Jordan are very damp and cold.
 Most homes are made of concrete, which does very little to protect from frigid temperatures and humidity.
 Many adults and children remain sick throughout the winter months because of the lack of warmth.
 Each winter we provide blankets to refugee families to help keep them warm during the night.
 As God provides, we are able to help some families with gas heaters and gas bottles, which will keep one room warm for a family to sleep in at night.

-Throughout the year, as teachers are available, we offer English classes to refugees.
-In some cases, we go to their homes to have weekly lessons with a whole family desiring to learn English.
-Most refugees that emigrate from Jordan will go to a country where English is the primary language.
-If they arrive in their new country with English proficiency, it allows them to acclimate more quickly and opens up employment opportunities.
+Many refugees emigrating from Jordan will go to a country where English is the primary language.
+If they arrive proficient in English, it helps them adapt more quickly and find employment opportunities.
 If you would like to come to Jordan to teach English to refugees, please contact us.
-The longer you are able to stay, the more effective you can be in helping them learn English.

 Every few months we offer courses for refugee women at our Community Center.
 We offer weekly lessons on basic skills to help them make the most their time in Jordan and prepare for the future.
 Specific subjects include: budgeting with a limited income, creating a resume, utilizing programs and benefits available to them in Jordan, interacting with others in their community, providing income for their families from the home, learning how their personal giftings can help themselves and others, and more.

 Nawal* and Sahar* are sisters from Homs, Syria.
 While both were pregnant with their first children, they had to flee because of a 4-year siege of...